 NOTE: In this example, a computer is connected to port number 2.

 Connect the power adapter of your router to the power outlet.

 Access the router’s web-based setup page.
-Open any web browser such as Internet Explorer, Mozilla Firefox or Safari.
-Enter “192.168.1.1” on the address bar then press [Enter].
+Open any web browser such as Internet Explorer®, Mozilla Firefox® or Safari®.
+Enter “192.168.1.1” in the address bar then press [Enter].

 You will then be asked for your login details.
-Leave the User name field blank and enter “admin” on the Password field then click OK.
+Leave the User name field blank and enter “admin” in the Password field then click OK.

 NOTE: If you have received an error message after typing your router’s password, this means that the password entered is incorrect.
 Try accessing the router’s web-based setup page again and enter the correct password.
 If you lost or forgot your router's password, click here to know the steps on how to reset the router to factory settings.

 On the Setup tab, click MAC Address Clone.

 NOTE: A Media Access Control (MAC) Address is a unique identifier pre-assigned to the network adapter of the computer.
 This is used by most Cable ISPs for authentication so subscribers can establish Internet connection.

 Thus, for Linksys router to work with your ISP, you have to enable the MAC Address Clone feature.
 This will allow your ISP to recognize the router as the computer with the registered MAC Address.